niwinz/niwibe-site/content/blog/2016-03-24-implementing-occ-on-database.md

-And finally, you don't need any additional concurrency control such as using additional locks or more stronger isolation level for maintain consistensy.
-PostgreSQL by default acquires `ROW EXCLUSIVE` for `UPDATE` statements that already protects you from posible race condition.
+And finally, you don't need any additional concurrency control such as using additional locks or more stronger isolation level for maintain consistency.
+PostgreSQL by default acquires `ROW EXCLUSIVE` locks for each row in `UPDATE` statements that already protects you from possible race condition.

 [1]: https://en.wikipedia.org/wiki/Optimistic_concurrency_control